-- To make decisions on the initial approach to all reported cases related to the welfare and protection of children and adults.
+- 1. To make decisions on the initial approach to all reported cases related to the welfare and protection of children.
 Principally these relate to the route a case will take internally and/or external referral to statutory agencies.
-Decisions as to the route a case should take will be made within 48 hours of the original report. - 2.
-To make initial decisions as to what level each case will be dealt with i.e. minor poor practice which may be referred back to a club complains/disciplinary procedures with advice; or suspected abuse of a child or adult which requires dealing with at national level through disciplinary procedures.
-These initial decisions will be taken within 7 days of the initial report subject to advice from the statutory agencies if an external investigation is taking place. - 3.
-To advise others within Table Tennis England about actions they need to take. - 4.
-To monitor and review progress on all cases and to identify any trends emerging which may require a revision/review of existing policies and procedures. - All decisions will be kept on a 'need to know' basis and anyone directly involved with a case will be kept informed as to progress by the Table Tennis England's Safeguarding Manager as appropriate.
+Decisions as to the route a case should take, will be made within 48 hours of the original report. - 2.
+To make initial decisions as to what level each case will be dealt with i.e. minor poor practice, which may be referred back to a club's complaints/disciplinary procedures with advice, or suspected abuse of a child, which requires dealing with at national level through disciplinary procedures.
+These initial decisions will be taken within seven days of the initial report, subject to advice from the statutory agencies, if an external investigation is taking place. - 3.
+To advise others within Table Tennis Wales about actions they need to take. - 4.
+To monitor and review progress on all cases and to identify any trends emerging which may require a revision/review of existing policies and procedures. - 5.
+All decisions will be kept on a 'need to know' basis and anyone directly involved with a case, will be kept informed as to progress, by the Table Tennis Wales' National Safeguarding Officer as appropriate.

-Principles
+• Principles

-- 1. Independence it is essential that the group is empowered by Table Tennis England to make decisions on the route that cases will take without influence of prejudice by others in the association. - 2.
-Confidentiality all child welfare/protection matters must be regarded as highly confidential and not for disclosure outside the group unless so agreed on a strictly 'need to know' basis in line with the Data Protection Act and the Human Rights Act. - Expertise the group will be led by Table Tennis England's Safeguarding Manager.
-The group will include the Head of Operations, the Safeguarding Manager and an independent member.
-Decisions will be made by a minimum of 2 members.
-Any decisions relating to suspension or appointing a person to carry out an investigation will also be referred to the Chief Executive Officer for the final decision.

-- 4. Equality and Anti-Discriminatory Practice all decisions made by the group need to be fair, open and transparent.
-An open mind will need to be kept in all cases until they have been investigated and concluded.
-The group should be guided by Table Tennis England's Safeguarding and Equality Policies and the principle that ALL people have the right to protection from abuse regardless of their race, ethnic origin, gender, disability, religious belief or sexual orientation. - 5.
-The welfare of the child is paramount this principle is enshrined in the Children Act 2010.
-In any decision taken by the group the welfare of the child is the paramount concern and takes precedence over those of any adult where there is a perceived conflict of interest.
+- 1. Independence it is essential that the group is empowered by Table Tennis Wales, to make decisions on the route that cases will take, without influence of prejudice by others in the association. - 2.
+Confidentiality all child safeguarding/protection matters must be regarded as highly confidential and not for disclosure outside the group, unless so agreed, on a strictly 'need to know' basis, in line with the Data Protection Act and the Human Rights Act. - 3.
+Expertise the group will be led by Table Tennis Wales' National Safeguarding Officer.
+The group will be made up of individuals as detailed in 'TTW CMG Terms of Reference' document. - 4.
+Equality and Anti-Discriminatory Practice all decisions made by the group need to be fair, open and transparent.
+An open mind will need to be kept in all cases, until they have been investigated and concluded.
+The group should be guided by Table Tennis Wales' Safeguarding and Equality Policies and the principle that ALL people have the right to protection from abuse, regardless of their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation. - 5.
+The Welfare of the Child is Paramount this principle is enshrined in the Children Act 2010.
+In any decision taken by the group, the welfare of the child is the paramount concern and takes precedence over those of any adult, where there is a perceived conflict of interest.